-Engineers are trying to find the golden mean between what’s available and what’s needed both for algorithms and devices to optimize the face tracking SDK performance specifically on mobile.
+Engineers are trying to find the golden mean between what’s available and what’s needed both for algorithms and devices to optimize the facial tracking SDK performance specifically on mobile.

-From getting neural networks trained to detect a face in different conditions to tweaking the technology’s “under-the-hood”, face tracking optimization for mobile should be considered as a range of measures rather than a one-time endeavour.
+From getting neural networks trained to detect a face in different conditions to tweaking the technology’s “under-the-hood”, face tracker optimization for mobile should be considered as a range of measures rather than a one-time endeavor.

-The most significant criteria for face tracking SDK for Android and iOS are as follows:
+The most significant criteria for facial tracking SDK for Android and iOS are as follows: